Why reward employees with vouchers?

 What are best practices for businesses when it comes to employee vouchers?

 Vouchers for employees are a good way to recognise them.
-However, due to potential tax implications, it is essential that companies provide their leaders with guidance when it comes to employees’ vouchers.
-Developing a policy on vouchers or even a strategy on when and how to use them will ensure that the organisation remains tax-compliant and will provide the necessary guidance to leaders.
+However, due to potential tax implications, many organisations choose to provide leaders with internal guidance when it comes to employees’ vouchers.
+Some organisations choose to document internal guidance to support consistency, depending on their needs and internal processes.
+A written policy can help reduce risk and provide practical guidance to leaders.

 Remember, when it comes to vouchers for employees, the idea is to demonstrate appreciation to the employee in question, or to a group of employees.
 As such, it is important that the voucher is personalised.
 Appreciation constitutes a big part of job satisfaction.
 It keeps your employees motivated, attracts new talent and fosters a work environment that places people first.
-Don’t be shy about rewarding your employees for going above and beyond.
+Recognising employees who go above and beyond can support engagement and morale.
 For more on employee satisfaction and employee engagement, have a look at the content below: